googleapis/google-cloud-python/docs/logging-usage.rst

   to interact with.
 If you are Google App Engine or Google Compute Engine this will be detected automatically.

+- The library now enables the ``gRPC`` transport for the logging API by default, assuming that the required dependencies are installed and importable.
+To *disable* this transport, set the :envvar:`GCLOUD_DISABLE_GAX` environment variable to a non-empty string, e.g.:  ``$ export GCLOUD_DISABLE_GAX=1``.

 - After configuring your environment, create a :class:`Client <gcloud.logging.client.Client>`